zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 Deploying and managing a MLOps stack is tricky.

 * Each tool comes with a certain set of requirements.
-For example, a Kubeflow installation will require you to have a Kubernetes cluster, and so would a Seldon Core deployment.
+For example, a [Kubeflow installation](https://www.kubeflow.org/docs/started/installing-kubeflow/) will require you to have a Kubernetes cluster, and so would a **Seldon Core deployment**.
 * Figuring out the defaults for infra parameters is not easy.
 Even if you have identified the backing infra that you need for a stack component, setting up reasonable defaults for parameters like instance size, CPU, memory, etc., needs a lot of experimentation to figure out.
 * Many times, standard tool installations don't work out of the box.
-For example, to run a custom pipeline in Vertex AI, it is not enough to just run an imported pipeline.
+For example, to run a custom pipeline in [Vertex AI](https://cloud.google.com/vertex-ai), it is not enough to just run an imported pipeline.
 You might also need a custom service account that is configured to perform tasks like reading secrets from your secret store or talking to other GCP services that your pipeline might need.
 * Some tools need an additional layer of installations to enable a more secure, production-grade setup.
-For example, a standard MLflow tracking server deployment comes without an authentication frontend which might expose all of your tracking data to the world if deployed as-is.
+For example, a standard **MLflow tracking server** deployment comes without an authentication frontend which might expose all of your tracking data to the world if deployed as-is.
 * All the components that you deploy must have the right permissions to be able to talk to each other.
 For example, your workloads running in a Kubernetes cluster might require access to the container registry or the code repository, and so on.
 * Cleaning up your resources after you're done with your experiments is super important yet very challenging.
-For example, if your Kubernetes cluster has made use of Load Balancers, you might still have one lying around in your account even after deleting the cluster, costing you money and frustration.
+For example, if your Kubernetes cluster has made use of [Load Balancers](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), you might still have one lying around in your account even after deleting the cluster, costing you money and frustration.

 All of these points make taking your pipelines to production a more difficult task than it should be.
 We believe that the expertise in setting up these often-complex stacks shouldn't be a prerequisite to running your ML pipelines.